*Not for domestic students who attended /graduated from an accredited U.S based institution.

-A student, who successfully completed all levels of English training in a language school that is accredited by an agency recognized by the U.S Department of Education, will be considered to have satisfied English proficiency.
-Students who scored 3.5 on the iTEP test might also be admitted upon written and verbal interviews with a qualified ESL specialist at WUST.
+A student, who successfully completed all levels of English training in a language school that is accredited by an agency recognized by the US Department of Education, will be considered to have satisfied English proficiency.
+Students who scored 3.5 on the iTEP test might also be admitted upon written and verbal interviews by a qualified ESL specialist at WUST.

 Note: English proficiency may be waived on a case by case basis for domestic applicants who can provide proof of successful employment in the US for at least 3 consecutive years within the past 4 years.
 To be considered, applicants must submit an English Proficiency Waiver Request Form.

-Official Transcript & U.S. Equivalency: All applicants must submit original official transcripts, or otherwise notarized or attested copies of transcripts, from all colleges or universities previously attended (whether or not a degree was earned).
-Transcript for a degree earned outside of the U.S must be evaluated by a member of the Association of International Credentials Evaluators (AICE) or the National Association of Credential Evaluation Services (NACES).
-The University recommends using (International Education Research Foundation, Inc.) IERF.
+5. Official Transcript & US Equivalency: All applicants must submit original official transcripts, or otherwise notarized or attested copies of transcripts, from all colleges or universities previously attended (whether or not a degree was earned).
+Transcripts for a degree earned outside the United States must be evaluated by a member of the Association of International Credentials Evaluators (AICE) or the National Association of Credential Evaluation Services (NACES).
+The University recommends using (International Education Research Foundation, Inc.) IERF or SpanTran.
 For admission to all graduate programs, a bachelor transcript or its US equivalency is required.
 For admission to all undergraduate programs, a high school diploma along with a transcript or its US equivalency is required.

-Note: For a transfer student, who was once admitted by any an accredited degree-granting institution in the U.S.A WUST does not require foreign credential evaluation as a part of the admission process.
-An original transcript from the U.S institution is needed to prove that student was admitted to a degree program and as well as to process transfer credit towards WUST.
+Note: For a transfer student, who was once admitted by any accredited degree-granting institution in the United States, WUST does not require foreign credential evaluation as a part of the admission process.
+An original transcript from the US institution is needed to process transfer credit towards WUST.